-Staff recommends that, for the reasons set forth below, the Board find that LIPA has complied with the Policy for the period since the last annual review.
-The Policy requires that LIPA achieve the lowest long-term cost to our customer-owners by adopting budgets and financial plans that meet the following objective:
+LIPA Staff recommends that, for the reasons set forth below, the Board find that LIPA has complied with the Policy for the period since the last annual review.
+The Policy provides that "LIPA's vision for fiscal sustainability is to meet the Board's policy goals to provide clean, reliable, and affordable energy through strategies that prudently manage and safeguard LIPA's assets and result in the lowest long-term cost to customers.
+To achieve our vision for fiscal sustainability, LIPA will: